 Amy is a Licensed Professional Counselor, Mental Health Service Provider (LPC-MHSP) in the state of Tennessee, with a Master’s degree in Community Counseling.
 She began her career in social services working for a Domestic Violence/Sexual Assault program in East Texas, where she developed a passion for working with survivors.
 Throughout her career, Amy has provided trauma-informed individual and group therapy to adults and youth, as well as intensive case management and supportive services to families and at-risk youth.
 In addition to her work as a therapist, she previously managed two domestic violence shelters and their continuum of services, a DV transitional housing program, and a supportive housing program for homeless, chronically mentally ill women in Tennessee.
 Amy was also a founding staff member for a state-licensed substance use treatment facility, overseeing the development of the treatment program, as well as being the director of compliance and personnel.

-Amy is passionate about helping others discover their potential through hope, healing and support.
-And when she is not at CCAHT, she is spending time with her significant other and three dogs, and searching for vintage treasures.
+Amy is passionate about helping others discover their potential through hope, healing, and support.
+And when she is not at CCAHT, she is spending time with her significant other and three dogs, as well as searching for vintage treasures.